 Even the presence of officers outside the two Houses was alarming to students.

-“When I was walking out of Mac[Millan] house with my friends we overheard an officer say that the chief told them to arrest any underage student who was drinking,” said Daniel Ralston ’21 at the BSG meeting on Wednesday.
+“When I was walking out of Mac[Millan] house with my friends we overheard an officer say that the chief told them to arrest any underage student who was drinking,” said an anonymous first year at the BSG meeting on Wednesday.

 “In my three years here I’ve never been at a College House party where BPD sort of intervened independently of Security,” said a junior male student who had been at Quinby and spoke with the Orient on the condition of anonymity.